ravinayak/perchwell_assignment/README.md

    }
    ```

-   b.
-GET /api/v1/buildings/id: This fetches information about a specific building.
+   b. **GET /api/v1/buildings/id**: This fetches information about a specific building.
 It returns an error 'Not Found', if
    building is not found.

    JSON format of response is as defined below: